Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

+Note that this is an ordinary differential equation with random coefficients, as these depend on the observation path $\mathcal{\obs}(t)$, which has been omitted in the notation.
 By this method, it is possible to construct a mapping which relates any observable process of linearization such as $ \overline{\sig}$ to the corresponding conditional mean of the filter.
-Then, the extended Kalman filter by definition is the fixed point for this mapping, see \citet{bain2008fundamentals}.
+Then, the extended Kalman filter by definition is the fixed point for this mapping, see \cite{bain2008fundamentals}.
 Hence, we deduce that the extended Kalman filter for the nonlinear filtering problem \eqref{FiltPb} is given by the conditional mean $\mean$ that satisfies

 where and the conditional covariance matrix with dynamics